Risk Management

 The Nisshinbo Group aims to fulfill its social responsibility, secure trust, and achieve lasting development by accurately addressing management risks that may have a significant impact on the smooth operation of its business.
 All officers and employees shall recognize the importance of risk management, set risk management targets, and strive to implement and improve them, while complying with the following items.

-While the main objective of its risk management regulations is to minimize losses in the event of management risk, the Group will also consider it important to view management risk as an opportunity for sustainable growth.
+While the main objective of its Action Guidelines for Risk Management is to minimize losses in the event of management risk, the Group will also consider it important to view management risk as an opportunity for sustainable growth.
 To this end, the Nisshinbo Group will create new growth opportunities by understanding and analyzing various changes in the business environment and contributing to society based on business policies derived from the Group's corporate philosophy.

 Promotion System